 You Are Sexually Intimate Before You've Had Your HPV Vaccine

 HPV, or Human papillomavirus, is a family of sexually transmitted viruses which could be totally innocuous—or, if a certain strain, can cause cancer.
 Thanks to outspoken celebrities—like Michael Douglas, Marissa Jaret Winokur and Marcia Cross—cancers connected to HPV have become less stigmatized, but they still pose a risk to nearly anyone who is sexually active.
 According to the Centers for Disease Control and Prevention, there are more than 40 different types of HPV that can be transmitted via sexual contact.
-Of these 40 strains, many resolve themselves and are essentially harmless; other strains, however, can cause cervical, anal, vaginal, and penile cancers.
+Of these 40 strains, many resolve themselves and are essentially harmless; other strains, however, can cause cervical, vaginal, and penile cancers.
 And condom use does not necessarily prevent the spread of this virus.
 Here's what can: Getting the HPV vaccine.